scala-native/scala-native/docs/user/setup.rst

 * sbt 0.13.13 or newer
 * LLVM/Clang 3.7 or newer

-And following runtime library dependencies:
+And following completely optional runtime library dependencies:

-* libunwind 0.99 or newer (built-in on macOS)
 * Boehm GC 7.6.0 (optional)
 * zlib 1.2.8 or newer (optional)

-Most of the runtime dependencies are completely optional and are only required if you use the corresponding feature.
+These are only required if you use the corresponding feature.

 Installing sbt
 --------------